 The term “Gitmo-mentum” was coined by Anthony D. Romero, Executive Director of the ACLU, to describe the growing support behind the restoration of our Constitution and the closure of Guantanamo Bay.

-After getting all fired up, activists from every state?stormed the Hill.
-This was the first time I have been?part of?a lobbying session and it was a thrill.
-I have posted?pictures?of the rally and of our Albany/Renssealear County?based group preparing to lobby the offices of Senator Clinton and Representative Gillibrand.
+After getting all fired up, activists from every state stormed the Hill.
+This was the first time I have been part of a lobbying session, our Albany/Rensselaer County based group visiting the offices of Senator Clinton and Representative Gillibrand.

 I’m grateful for this update.
 It’s fabulous to know that there has been measurable success and that the people still do have the power to create change, even without the coverage of the “liberal” media.